rach0022/mad9135-f20-p2-react-native-yelp/README.md

 - [ ] update location.service.js to reverse geocode and get the users city/ suburb location to be displayed in the app
 - [x] create a component to show in an empty list | using the property emptyListCOmponent found in the react native docs I can set a component to display an empty container
 - [x] add a header component to the venue list using the listheaderComponent prop
+- [ ] convert the venue list screeens into reusable components

 ## Bugs: